Augusta mayor says Masters isn’t going anywhere

 Augusta, GA (WJBF)- All eyes are on Augusta, and the Masters Tournament-another huge sporting event in the state of Georgia.

-Wednesday morning the chairman of the Augusta National Golf Club will give his annual State of the Masters speech.
+Wednesday morning the chairman of the Augusta National Golf Club will gave his annual State of the Masters speech.

-Some are wondering if he’ll mention Major League Baseball’s decision to move the All Star Game out of Georgia in response to the new voting bill.
+Some were wondering if he would mention Major League Baseball’s decision to move the All Star Game out of Georgia in response to the new voting bill.

 Some opposed to the new law have called for the Masters to be moved out of Augusta.